 What to Eat at the Fair

-Finding healthy fare among the traditional iconic deep fried, sugary, and most popular fair foods may sound like an impossible task, but California-based nutritionist Marci Clow, RDN, says that there is a trend towards the gourmet, locally made, and fresh.
+Finding healthy fare among the traditional iconic deep-fried, sugary, and most popular fair foods may sound like an impossible task, but California-based nutritionist Marci Clow, RDN, says that there is a trend towards the gourmet, locally made, and fresh.

 Set yourself up for healthy eating success before you even step foot on the fairgrounds.
-First, arm yourself with the Weight Watchers app, if it isn’t already a well-used app on your phone.
+First, arm yourself with the WW app, if it isn’t already a well-used app on your phone.
 It will help you make educated choices on the spot.
 Also, Clow says: “Don’t arrive completely hungry.
 Don’t go there planning to graze it up.”

 Once you are there, keep drinking water as the smell of fair foods can derail you if you are feeling dehydrated.
 Clow suggests to share food.
 “Fair foods tend to be expensive so sharing your portion is a win for your wallet and your waistline.” she says.
 In addition, choose your fair food wisely.
 Protein choices, and low point complex carbs, can keep full longer.
 These low-point carnival foods can help satisfy your cravings for summer indulgences without blowing your weeklies budget.